 Also currently when stocks in F&O hit their upper or lower price band, the bands are relaxed.
 But going forward, such stocks will have a cooling-off period of 15 minutes before allowing trading again.

 Revised position limits for index F&O

 Big traders, prop desks, FII’s, etc., bring a systemic risk to the markets in these uncertain and volatile times.
 SEBI has set certain position limits on index F&O contracts, to trade beyond which they would need to bring in 100% of the notional contract value in cash for being long or have stocks worth the notional value to short.

 This position limit is set at Rs 500 crores of notional or contract value for futures and another Rs 500 crores for options positions (Rs 500 crores is approximately 7500 lots of Nifty at the current price).
-Further, this position limit is calculated on a net basis (based on risk), which means if you are long calls and long puts, your net overall position is 0 to calculate the position limit.
+Further, this position limit is calculated on a net basis (based on risk) on a PAN level, which means if you are long calls and long puts in two different broker accounts, your net overall position is 0 to calculate the position limit.

-None of the retail customers take such large positions, so this rule wouldn’t affect you.
+It is unlikely that retail customers take such large positions, so this rule wouldn’t affect you in most cases.
 But it will affect FII’s and prop desks.
 Check this clarification with examples shared by NSE.
 This potentially could also mean lower overall open interest in index F&O.